Configuring MAC ACLs

 This chapter contains the following sections:

-MAC Packet Classification
+MAC Packet classification

-MAC Packet Classification State Effect on Interface
+MAC Packet Classification State Effect on the interface

 Enabled